jsiek/deduce/ProofIntro.md

     have step2: node(n, append(xs',empty))
                 = node(n,xs')                 by rewrite IH.

-In more detail, the `rewrite` statement changes the current goal by replacing each occurence of the left-hand side of an equation with the right-hand side of the equation.
-In the above example, `IH` is a proof of the equation `append(xs', empty) = xs'`, so `rewrite IH` replaces each `append(xs', empty)` that it finds in the goal with `xs'`.

 To complete the proof, we combine equations (1) and (2) using the `transitive` statement.